aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

     tensorboard_s3_output_path = estimator.latest_job_tensorboard_artifacts_path()

+The reason for deriving the path from the value supplied to ``s3_output_path`` is the same as that for ``DebuggerHookConfig`` case - the directory for TensorBoard artifact storage should be different for each training job.

+Note that having the TensorBoard data emitted from the hook in addition to the tensors will incur a cost to the training and may slow it down.

 Interactive analysis using SageMaker Debugger SDK and visualizations
 ====================================================================

 `Amazon SageMaker Debugger SDK <https://github.com/awslabs/sagemaker-debugger>`__ also allows you to do interactive analyses on the debugging data produced from the training job run and render visualizations off it.
-After calling ``fit()`` on the estimator, you can use the Debugger SDK to load the saved data in a SageMaker Debugger ``trial`` and do analyses on the data:
+After calling ``fit()`` on the estimator, you can use the SDK to load the saved data in a SageMaker Debugger ``trial`` and do analyses on the data:

 .. code:: python